phalcon-nucleon/nucleon/README.md

 * __vendor/__
     -  The vendor directory contains your Composer dependencies.

-## App\Core Directory
+## App Directory
-- __Api/__
+- __Core/__

-_Currently (*v0-alpha*)_ : just a directory whose may contains your api logic.

-_Version (*v1.0*)_ : Should be the directory containing your api controllers, load from the micro Phalcon Application.

-- __Cli/__ : Console application

-The Tasks directory contains all of the custom cli commands for your application.
-This directory also houses your console kernel.
+Contains your application core code.
     - __Constants/__

     _[TODO:explain]_ This directory contains all constants you may should use in your application.

     - __Facades/__

     This directory contains all facades you may should use in your application.

-- __Http/__

-The Http directory contains your controllers, middleware, and your http kernel.

     - __Models/__

     The Models directory is a proposed location of your Models.

     - __Providers/__

     The Providers directory contains all of the service providers for your application.
 Service providers bootstrap your application by binding services in the service container (Phalcon\Di) without instantiating.

     - __Support/__

     The Support directory is a proposed location of your tools.

+- __Kernels/__
+Contains the code the different kernels (Kernel settings, Controllers, ... ).
+    - __Cli/__ : Console application

+    The Tasks directory contains all of the custom cli commands for your application.
+    This directory also houses your console kernel.

+    - __Http/__ : Http application

+    The Http directory contains your controllers, middleware, and your http kernel.

+    - __Micro/__ : Micro application

+    The Micro directory contains your controllers, middleware, and your micro kernel.

 # App\Core Concepts